tnen128/Udacity_Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 ## Conclusion
 This project challenges your Python skills in image classification and algorithm evaluation.
 By the end, you'll have a better understanding of which CNN architecture works "best" for classifying dogs and potentially their breeds.

-For any questions or clarifications, refer to the FAQs or reach out for support.

-Enjoy working on this fascinating image classification project!